-- Conditioning to well paths using universal kriging does not work.
-COH-23 - Warning and error handling when inversion of Y matrix fails.
+- Warning and error handling when inversion of Y matrix fails.
 The Y matrix is only relevant when using universal kriging when depth error is requested.
 COH-562 - Post processing (erosion and on lapping) may break the conditioning in rare situations.
-COH 592 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
+COH- - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
 Otherwise thin intervals are triggered as problematic to often.
 COH-595 - Coordinate MD logs of side tracks in multilateral wells.
 If side-tracks of a multilateral well have its MD log calculated then this MD log should be coordinated with other MD logs from the same multilateral well.
 COH-649 - Residuals in wellpoints.csv become wrong for Universal kriging when well points have TVD pick uncertainty.
 COH-895 - Add realization index to wellpoints.rxat and output wells when doing simulation.
 COH-896 - Change default values for TVD uncertainty and TVD pick uncertainty to undefined instead of zero.
-COH-900 - Bogus logging for zonation points marked as duplicate when surface/intervals are undefined.
-COH-907 - Possible crash when moving multi-lateral wells where the branching points do not become the same.
-COH-908 - Extra points needed for erosion/onlapped surfaces do not have MD assigned.
+COH-900 - Extra points needed for erosion/onlapped surfaces do not have MD assigned.
 This may lead to a crash when moving wells.
 COH-910 - Updating MD for wells can make updated well picks miss the updated well path.
-COH-932 - Possible collinearity in rare case of branching wells with same xy-trajectory (but different TVD).
-COH-933
+COH-932 - Possible collinearity in rare case of branching wells with same xy-path (but different TVD).
+COH-933 - Number of erosion/onlap points highly correlated with well points are reported incorrectly.
+COH-946